MauiJerry/PoseCamPC/README.md

 -   **NDI Stream**:
     -   **Text Box**: Set the name for your NDI video stream as it will appear on the network.
     -   **Start/Stop Buttons**: Manually start or stop the NDI output.
+    -   **Draw Overlay on NDI Checkbox**: When checked, the detected skeleton is drawn directly onto the NDI video stream.
+Uncheck to send a clean video feed.
 -   **OSC**:
     -   **IP / Port Text Boxes**: Set the destination IP address and port for the OSC landmark data.
+    -   **OSC Send Mode**: Choose the format for outgoing OSC messages.
+        -   **Bundle (New)**: The modern, efficient default.
+Sends all landmark data for a single frame in one network packet (an OSC Bundle).
+Recommended for new projects.
+        -   **Legacy (Old)**: Sends each piece of landmark data as a separate OSC message.
+This is less efficient but provides backward compatibility with older projects.
     -   **Start/Stop Buttons**: Manually start or stop sending OSC messages.

 ### Video Preview